From emergence to expansion, from rise to fall, the Inca timeline is a complex, fascinating and ultimately tragic chain of events.

 - 1532 — Atahualpa wins a decisive battle against Huáscar at the Battle of Quipaipan.
 The civil war ends, but a new threat has already landed on the north coast of Peru.

 - 1532 — Francisco Pizarro and his small force of conquistadors capture Atahualpa in Cajamarca on November 16.
-The Sapa Inca is ransomed before being killed.
+The Sapa Inca is held for ransom before being killed.

 - 1533 — On July 26, the Spaniards execute Atahualpa.
 They install Túpac Huallpa as the new Inca ruler, but he dies just months after his succession (probably from smallpox).